Make a complaint about food

 If you are contacting Public Health & Regulation regarding your experience at an eating establishment within our area and suspect that you have contracted food poisoning please be aware that there are many illnesses that have very similar symptoms to that of food poisoning.

-We are only able to investigate and update you on this matter if we receive formal confirmation that your illness was caused by a particular food poisoning organism.
+For single cases, we are only able to investigate and update you on this matter if we receive formal confirmation that your illness was caused by a particular food poisoning organism.

 Formal notification means that we have been notified by the UK Health Security Agency (UKHSA) that the sample you submitted tested positive for a particular food poisoning organism.